kign/c4wa/etc/doc/language.md

 **Built-in libraries**, on the other hand, are separate pieces of functionality that could be optionally added to the generated WAT.
 They don't become available unless explicitly "linked" with `-l<library name>` command line option.
-Technically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are embedded into JAR.
+Technically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are part of the compiler installation.

 Note that functions provided by libraries _still need to be declared_ as `extern` before usage; built-in functions, on the other hand, do not need to be declared.
+Some libraries might have dedicated header files (with a name matching a standard C header file, e.g. `stdarg.h` or `stdlib.h`)

 To note, by default with one very small exception (built-in functions `min` and `max` when applied to integers), `c4wa` does not embed any "library" functionality to generated WAT; you would only get